top of page

 INGREDIENTS:

-375g dried white beans (preferably) or borlotti beans* soaked overnight in cold water
+375g dried Borlotti beans* soaked overnight in cold water

 125g of bacon, cut into pieces (to substitute the fatty salty pork)